CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.md

 1. If you want to **Turn apps and services on or off**, uncheck any of the apps and services and click **Save**.

    ![](../labguide/media/M17.png)

+   Given below are the features of each of the following services of **Microsoft 365 Copilot**:

+    - **Graph Connectors in Microsoft 365 Copilot:** These connectors enable Copilot to access data from **Microsoft Graph**, a cloud-based service that provides a unified programmability model to access data in Microsoft 365.
+This feature allows Copilot to source information from a wide range of Microsoft services and apps, enriching its responses with contextually relevant data.

+    - **Intelligent Search:** This feature uses AI technology to streamline the process of searching for information across Microsoft 365 apps.
+Instead of merely returning results based on keywords, Intelligent Search understands the context of the search query, providing more relevant results.
+It can also suggest answers to questions or direct users to specific documents or data points.

+    - **Microsoft 365 Chat:** **Microsoft 365 Copilot** enhances the chat experience by providing real-time assistance.
+It can generate responses to questions, provide suggestions, and even automate certain tasks within the chat.
+This feature can help streamline communications and increase productivity.

+    - **Microsoft 365 Copilot in Teams:** In Teams, Copilot can help summarize key points in a conversation, suggest next steps, and even help with meeting notes.
+This feature can keep you updated and organized, and enhance the efficiency of teamwork by turning conversations into actions.

+    - **Microsoft 365 Copilot in Productivity Apps:** Copilot is integrated with productivity apps like Word, Excel, PowerPoint, and more.
+It can provide suggestions, automate tasks, and even generate content based on user input.
+In PowerPoint, for example, it can help design slides, while in Word it can help draft and edit documents.

+    - **Power Platform Connectors in Microsoft 365 Copilot:** These connectors allow Copilot to interact with the **Power Platform**, a suite of tools including Power Apps, Power Automate, Power BI, and Power Virtual Agents.
+This enables the AI to access data, perform operations, or trigger workflows within these tools, further enhancing its capabilities and the range of tasks it can help automate.

+    Together, these features make **Microsoft 365 Copilot** a powerful tool that can significantly enhance productivity and simplify workflows in an organization.

 ### Task 2: Public web content access (Read Only)